Terminal

 Money supply

-Druckenmiller's primary risk thermometer.
-He combines price action with earnings momentum, credit conditions, and Fed liquidity — when all three deteriorate simultaneously, he moves to heavy short exposure.
+The primary risk barometer.
+Price action combined with earnings momentum, credit conditions, and Fed liquidity — when all three deteriorate simultaneously, it signals elevated downside risk for equities.

 Fed Funds Rate vs. CPI